 Please see below resources from Fairfield University and our Florence Team regarding their COVID-19 preparedness plan and student resources.
 In addition to the Florence policies and procedures, we’d like to remind all students of the Fairfield Responsible Engagement Policies.
-A few key notes to highlight from our policy:

 Florence COVID Updates

 As you prepare for your study abroad experience in Italy, we would like to share with you some up to date information about testing and the current Covid19 mitigation strategies in place in Italy at this time.
 Please check this page for regular updates and refer also to the pages of the Italian Ministry of Health and the US Embassy in Italy for up to date information.

 CURRENT REQUIREMENTS FOR TRAVEL TO ITALY

 Travel requirements have recently been simplified.
 At the time of check in you will be asked to show proof of vaccination.
 If you have recently recovered from Covid after having been vaccinated, please be prepared to show both your CDC card and certification of your positive test result or date of recent positivity.